Hyman Bloom:

 Hyman Bloom (c.
 1954)

-Throughout his career, Bloom included a variety of materials and techniques, including the following:
+Throughout his career, Bloom utilized a variety of materials and techniques, including the following:

 • Graphite